Elections in Germany: 1949 West German federal election

+1949 East German Constitutional Assembly election

 German elections from 1871 to 1945

 After the unification of Germany under Emperor Wilhelm I in 1871, elections were held to the German Reichstag or Imperial Assembly, which supplanted its namesake, the Reichstag of the North German Confederation.
 The Reichstag could be dissolved by the emperor or, after the abdication of Wilhelm II in 1918, the president of Germany.
 With the Weimar Republic's Constitution of 1919, the voting system changed from single-member constituencies to proportional representation.
 The election age was reduced from 25 to 20 years of age.
 Women's suffrage had already been established by a new electoral law in 1918 following the November Revolution of that year.

 Following the Nazi seizure of power in January 1933, another national election was held on 5 March.
 This was the last competitive election before World War II, although it was neither free nor fair.
 Violence and intimidation by the Sturmabteilung, Schutzstaffel and Der Stahlhelm had been underway for months against trade-unionists, communists, social democrats, and even centre-right Catholics.
 On 27 February, just prior to the election, the Reichstag Fire Decree suspended freedom of the press and most civil liberties.
 Mass arrests followed, including all Communist and several Social Democrat delegates to the Reichstag.
 50000 members of the Hilfspolizei (auxiliary Nazi police) "monitored" polling places on election day to further intimidate voters.
 While the Nazi Party performed better than it had in the elections of November 1932, it still won only 33% of the vote.
 By placing their rivals in jail and intimidating others not to take their seats, the Nazis went from a plurality to the majority.
 Just two weeks after the election, the Enabling Act of 1933 effectively gave Hitler dictatorial power.
 Three more elections were held in Nazi Germany before the war.
 They all took the form of a one-question referendum, asking voters to approve a predetermined list of candidates composed exclusively of Nazis and nominally independent "guests" of the party.